|

 This phase is appropriate for boys aged 12 to 16 and girls aged 11

-fundamental movement skills.
+to 15.
+The main objective should be to develop the athlete's physical capacities (focus on aerobic conditioning) and fundamental movement skills.
 The key points of this phase are:

-- Further develop speed and sport-specific skills
+- Develop speed and sport-specific skills

 - Develop the aerobic base - after the onset of PHV